 Requirements for Inter-USS and ISD Coordination are not necessary

 Section 7(11) of the Draft Regulations requires ISDs to report their use of Innovation Spectrum (IS) channels as feedback to the USS.
-Additionally, Sections 11(7) through 11(10) impose coordination obligations among ISDs to manage potential interference — effectively requiring USS systems to communicate with each other and track channel usage on a per-device basis.
+Additionally, Sections 11(7) through 11(10) impose coordination obligations among ISDs to manage potential interference, effectively requiring USS systems to communicate with each other and track channel usage on a per-device basis.
 IEEE 802 LMSC believes these requirements are unnecessarily burdensome and go beyond what is technically necessary for effective spectrum management.
 In established implementations such as those in the United States and Canada, Automated Frequency Coordination systems operate successfully without requiring aggregate interference calculations or inter-system coordination of individual device usage.
 These systems rely on conservative propagation models and protections that ensure coexistence with incumbents without adding undue complexity.
 IEEE 802 LMSC recommends removing these requirements to align with proven international practices and enable a more scalable, efficient deployment of USS-controlled ISDs in the 6 GHz band.

 Out-of-Block and Out-of-Band emission limits should be aligned with international standards and regulations

 The Out-of-Block emission limits table provided in Section 11(6) of the Draft Regulations lacks sufficient clarity and detail.
-IEEE 802 LMSC recommends aligning these limits with those established by IEEE and the United States FCC for 6 GHz operations, which are well defined and widely adopted.
-For example, -27 dBm/MHz Out-of-Band emission requirement applies to frequencies below 5925 MHz.
+IEEE 802 LMSC recommends aligning these limits with those established by IEEE Std 802.11-2024 and the United States FCC for 6 GHz operations, which are well defined and widely adopted.
+Utilizing a spectrum emission mask as defined in EN 303 687 V1.1.1 section 4.3.4.3, also widely adopted, potentially in combination with additional out-of-band emission requirements is another example.
+Note the -27 dBm/MHz Out-of-Band emission requirement that applies to frequencies below 5925 MHz as defined in FCC Part 15 rules.
 Adopting this approach would enhance regulatory clarity, promote international harmonization, and ease compliance for manufacturers.

 Mandatory Spectrum Access Mechanism for devices in ISFR 2 is recommended

-IEEE 802 LMSC respectfully asks ICASA to establish an appropriate spectrum access mechanism that ensures fair coexistence among various technologies in the 6 GHz band.
-Fair and balanced spectrum access is essential—without it, Wi-Fi, frequency hopping, and other IS-CPE Cat 2 technologies operating in the 5925 MHz to 6425 MHz band risk a “race to the bottom,” where spectrum could become congested and potentially unusable in many scenarios.
-To this end, IEEE 802 LMSC further encourages ICASA to recognize the effectiveness of contention-based protocols, such as Wi-Fi’s carrier sense multiple access with collision avoidance (e.g., Listen Before Talk), in enabling coexistence among multiple technologies.
+IEEE 802 LMSC respectfully asks ICASA to establish an appropriate spectrum access mechanism as this provides the necessary conditions to protect and enable the efficient use of the spectrum.
+Without such a mechanism, WAS/RLANs and other IS-CPE Cat 2 technologies operating in the 5925 MHz to 6425 MHz band risk a “race to the bottom,” where spectrum could become congested and potentially unusable in many scenarios.
+IEEE 802 LMSC further encourages ICASA to recognize the effectiveness of mandatory spectrum access mechanisms in enabling coexistence among multiple technologies.
 These protocols have been proven to facilitate efficient spectrum sharing, helping to preserve the integrity and usability of the band for all stakeholders.

-The same contention-based protocols, which Wi-Fi devices use to avoid interfering with one another, also serve to control interference to incumbent operations in the 5925 MHz to 6425 MHz band.
-For example, the IEEE Std 802.11-2024 requires energy detection at -62 dBm/20 MHz while the ETSI EN 301 893 prescribes -72 dBm/20 MHz.
-Industry studies report that real-world implementations can achieve even lower sensing thresholds, further enhancing compliance with the IEEE standards and improving protection for incumbent operations.
-Importantly, ETSI EN 303 687 requires the use of a “listen before talk” protocol to ensure efficient spectrum sharing among WAS/RLAN devices (see Section 4.3.6.3.2.1).
+As an illustrative example for spectrum access mechanisms, ETSI EN 303 687 v1.1.1 specifies RLAN devices to use a Listen Before Talk (LBT) protocol to ensure effective and efficient use of the frequency band, and ETSI BRAN has an active Work Item for developing a channel access mechanism for Narrowband Frequency Hopping equipment operation.

 Conclusion